Rear brake shoes change on Austin Mini

 Op 35

-Before reassembling the drum, check the correct position of the spring anchor points (red arrows) and the handbrake lever link (green arrows).
+Before reassembling the drum, check the correct position of the springs anchor points (red arrows) and the handbrake lever (green arrows).

 Op 36